rfitak/Circular_Biology/README.md

 # Orientation in pill bugs: an interdisciplinary activity to engage students in concepts of biology, physics, and circular statistics
-This repository includes the detailed procedures for performing the pill bug laboratory exercise described in [insert publication here].
+This repository includes the detailed procedures for performing the pill bug laboratory exercise described in [Fitak et al. 2018](https://doi.org/10.1525/abt.2018.80.8.608).
 Links to different material describing the activity as well as for further reading and exploration are provided as clickable links highlighted in blue.
 Any and all additions, comments, and criticisms are welcome and can be submitted either through GitHub as a "patch" or to my email (rfitak9@gmail.com).
 On behalf of my coauthors who helped design this exercise (Eleanor Caves and Sönke Johnsen), we hope you enjoy the activity!

 ## Circular Statistics
 If interested, the tutorial below on circular statistics can be included during classtime prior to the experiment day.
 This tutorial is deisgned as a very basic introduction to the statistical software R and its utility for performing statistical tests and graphically visualizing data.
 However, this tutorial can be skipped and the results analyzed using our new online calculator ([click here](https://rfitak.shinyapps.io/circbio/)) or even by hand.